 1994 Steelers 14 vs Eagles 3

-An absolutely SUPERB defensive performance by the Steelers!
-A long return by Herschel Walker on the opening kickoff sets up an Eagle FG but the Steeler Curtain (90's Edition) gives Philly NOTHING, playing perhaps their most dominating game of '94 (which is saying a lot).
-While the Steeler offense flounders for 3-1/2 quarters, plagued by off-target passes and an uncharacteristic case of drop-itis by Yancey Thigpen, the Blitzburgh defense allows only 105 total yards and absolutely crucifies Randall Cunningham, who finishes the game a pathetic 9 of 27 for 59 yards, 3 sacks and a back-breaking 4th quarter INT (Darren Perry) as the snowflakes fly.
+An absolutely SUPERB defensive performance by the Steelers as they fight for homefield advantage while snowflakes fly.
+A long return by Herschel Walker on the opening kickoff sets up an Eagle FG, but the 90's Edition Steel Curtain gives Philly NOTHING, playing perhaps their most dominating game of '94 (which is saying a lot).
+While the Steeler offense flounders for 3-1/2 quarters, plagued by off-target passes and an uncharacteristic case of drop-itis by Yancey Thigpen, the Blitzburgh defense allows only 105 total yards and absolutely crucifies Randall Cunningham, who finishes a pathetic 9 of 27 for 59 yds with 3 sacks and a back-breaking 4th quarter INT by Darren Perry.
+When Bam Morris goes down (subbing for the injured Barry Foster), John L. Williams steps in and plays admirably, griding out 94 yds on 20 carries and icing the gam with a 4th quarter TD run.
 I love defensive slugfests, so this is among my favorite 90's-era games.

 1994 Steelers 17 vs Browns 7

-The Steelers strike quickly following a Cleveland offsides penalty that turns a punting situation into a Pittsburgh first down.
-Neil O'Donnell hits Yancey Thigpen for a stunning 40-yard TD bomb on the very next play, the Browns go 3-and-out and Pittsburgh immediately mounts a second TD drive (capped by Barry Foster's 1-yard plunge) to take a 14-0 first quarter lead.
-At that point, the Bill Cowher lets the air out of the ball and the Steelers never look back en route to a convincing AFC Central Division title.
+A HUGE game to decide the division crown!
+The Steelers strike quickly after a bone-headed Cleveland offsides penalty extends Pittsburgh's opening drive, turning a 4th down punting situation into a key Pittsburgh first down.
+Neil O'Donnell immediately capitalizes, hitting Yancey Thigpen for a stunning 40-yd TD bomb on the very next play, and Thigpen adds insult to injury by pulling out a hidden Terrible Towel and waving it gleefully in the end zone.
+The seemingly shell-shocked Browns go 3-and-out on their first drive, and Pittsburgh immediately mounts a second seemingly effortless TD drive, going 84 yds in 10 plays capped by Barry Foster's 1-yd plunge to take a 14-0 lead.
+At that point, the Bill Cowher lets the air out of the ball.
+Barry Foster smashes his way to 106 yds on 32 carries and the Steelers never look back en route to a convincing AFC Central Division title.

 1994 AFC Playoffs Steelers 29 vs Browns 9

-Cleveland never knew what hit 'em!
-The Steelers thoroughly dominate the Bill Belichick-coached Browns in the first-ever postseason match-up between these two bitter rivals, defeating Cleveland for the third time in the same season.
-While Cleveland seems jittery and unprepared, Pittsburgh is efficient and focused, scoring on their first three possessions to open a 17-0 lead.
+Cleveland is probably still looking for the license plate of the Mac truck that steamrolled them in this game.
+The fired up Steelers thoroughly dominate the Bill Belichick-coached Browns in the first-ever postseason match-up between these two bitter rivals, defeating Cleveland for the third time in the same season.
+While Cleveland seems jittery and unprepared from the outset, Pittsburgh is efficient and focused, scoring on their first three possessions to open a 17-0 lead.
 Barry Foster (24 carries, 133 yards) dissects Cleveland's supposedly staunch defense for huge chunks of yardage and the Steeler O-line simply blows the Browns off the ball over and over and over.
 Bam Morris carries 22 times for 60 yards and John L. Williams gains 43 yds and scores a back-breaking 26-yard TD as the Pittsburgh piles up 424 yards on offense, controlling the ball for 42:37 vs 17:23.
-The vaunted Blitzburgh Defense puts on a stellar performance as well.
-With the running game humming, O'Donnell is efficient and untouched.
+The vaunted Blitzburgh Defense puts on a stellar performance as well, limiting Cleveland to just 186 total yds.
+With Pittsburgh's running game humming, O'Donnell is efficient and untouched.
 Meanwhile, Cleveland can muster nothing on the ground and Vinnie Testeverde (13 of 31, 144 yds, 1 TD, 2 INT), is forced to run for his life all afternoon, including a sack for a safety by Carnell Lake.
-A win that remains incredibly satisfying to this day.
+A truly beautiful win over a hated rival that remains incredibly satisfying to this day.

 1994 AFC Championship Steelers 13 vs Chargers 17

-Infamous "Three More Yards" game.
-In spite of Pittsburgh's complete dominance (415 yards to 226), the Steelers blow a 13-3 lead as San Diego hits two big plays and then stops the Steelers on 4th and goal at the 3 to win the game.
-One of the biggest heartbreakers in Steelers history.
-This one still gives me nightmares...
+The infamous "Three More Yards" game.
+In spite of Pittsburgh's complete statistical dominance (415 yards to 226), the Steelers blow a 13-3 lead as San Diego hits two big plays and then stops the Steelers on 4th and goal from the 3 to win the game.
+One of the biggest heartbreakers in Steelers history and still the most disappointing loss of my lifetime.